H1K0/HuffPress/README.md

 Hey!
 This is a simple web-service called __HuffPress__.
 What it does?
 Well, actually it _huffpresses_ files...
 I mean, compresses files using the [Huffman compression](https://en.wikipedia.org/wiki/Huffman_coding 'Read about it on Wikipedia').

+Also it uses a bit modified [SHICHIRO coding](https://github.com/H1K0/SHICHIRO 'View on GitHub') for compressing and embedding Huffman table.

 ## What do I need?

 - Any web browser